 I’ve completed one of the three artworks for an art competition.
 When I work on the first artwork, I was already behind schedule as another project took longer than I’ve expected, and this artwork took longer than I thought!
 Having only two days left to my deadline, 70% of work left till completion, it was impossible to complete it.
 Still, I boldly prayed for the impossible to be possible, and asked a handful of my friends to pray with me.
 And I left it as that and get to work.
 By God’s grace, I managed to complete it!
 So thankful.
 And humbled.

 Faith is not built by shrinking back but by stretching yourself forward.

 And now, the announcement!

-If you are interested in my drawing…I just opened my art shop on Society6!
+If you are interested in my drawing…you can now buy my original art and art prints.

 I’m beyond excited about this new development!
 And I wanna go out for a meal to celebrate!
 But I can’t!
-Still, come celebrate with me, drop by my shop and happy browsing!
-Society6 is having a sale, by the way.
+Still, come celebrate with me, drop by my gallery and happy browsing!

 That's all for now, folks.